Media and journalism innovation, Photography on the side, and Director of grants programmes in London, United Kingdom

 Aaaaand...before all of this, in 2012 I completed post graduate studies in journalism at Queensland University of Technology.
 In the year before, I kick-started my career change to the creative industries by taking up post in India as a documentary photographer with Raleigh International.

-Other than work, what gets me talking is the environment - palm oil, plastic and food waste in particular - empowerment for women and empowerment for local and independent everything (be it business, producers, causes or fashion!).
+Other than work, what gets me talking is the environment - palm oil, plastic and food waste in particular - empowerment for women and empowerment for local and independent everything (be it business, groups, producers, causes or fashion!).